Before downloading and installing the software, please review the supported operating systems in the link below.

 If you plan on using the older Logic 1.x software, you can follow the instructions below.

-The latest Saleae Logic 1.x Beta software can be downloaded below.
-This is the version of Logic 1.x that we recommend.
+The older Logic 1.x software can be downloaded below.
+Version 1.2.29 is the last version of Logic 1.x.

 Simply download and run the installer.
 We install a driver for the Logic hardware as part of the installation process, so you will be prompted to trust software from Saleae.

 You can try running the standalone version of the software, which does not need to be installed.
 Simply extract it and run Logic.exe.
 Since the installer normally handles driver installation, you may need to manually install the driver if you use the standalone version.
 The driver files are included with the standalone download.
-The standalone version can be downloaded from the software release links above.
+The standalone version can be downloaded from the Logic 1.x Download link provided above.

 Simply download, double-click, and drag the Logic software into the Application folder.
 It is the same as other Mac software you have installed in the past.

 Download the zip file and extract it.
 The software will run from this folder.
 You can leave this folder on your desktop or move it anywhere that has write permissions.
 Launch the Logic software by opening the folder and double-clicking the Logic executable.
 You may want to make a shortcut to this executable for more convenient access.